-The Scheme may invest in the units of REITs and InvITs subject to the following:
+A mutual fund may invest in the units of REITs and InvITs subject to the following:

-- (a) The mutual fund under all its schemes shall own more than 10% of units issued by a single issuer of REIT and InvIT; and - (b) The Scheme shall not invest shall not invest - more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.
+- (a) No mutual fund under all its schemes shall own more than 10% of units issued by a single issuer of REIT and InvIT; and - (b) A mutual fund scheme shall not invest - more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.